 Peter Stanley Training Advanced Incident Command Revalidation

-To revalidate commanders operating at Level Three who do not possess a full Skills for Justice Advanced Incident Command in Fire and Rescue Services qualification.
+To revalidate commanders operating at Advanced Incident Command level (ICS Level Three) who do not possess a full Skills for Justice Advanced Incident Command in Fire and Rescue Services qualification.

 1)Demonstrate an understanding of the National Operational Guidance Incident Command.

 2)Demonstrate an understanding of the JESIP Joint Doctrine.